What can cause an intermittent or unstable wireless connection?

 If the wireless adapter installed on your PC/laptop/tablet/smartphone is intended for the USA (e.g., in Apple devices), you can only use channels from 1 to 11 on it.
 So if you set the channel number to 12 or 13 (and if the channel selection algorithm automatically selected one of them), the wireless client (iPad/iPhone) will not see the access point.
 In this case, you need to set the channel number from 1 to 11 manually.

 2.1.
-If you use the high power Wi-Fi signal, it does not always mean that the network will work steadily and quickly.
+If you use a high power Wi-Fi signal, it does not always mean that the network will work steadily and quickly.

-If the radio air in which your access point is operating is heavily loaded (you can see a large number of wireless networks and their signal strength is high), you can notice the impact of intra and interchannel interference.
+If the radio air in which your access point is operating is heavily loaded (you can see many wireless networks, and their signal strength is high), you can notice the impact of intra- and interchannel interference.
 Such interference influences network performance because it significantly increases the noise level, resulting in poor communication stability due to constant packet forwarding.
 In this case, we recommend reducing the transmitting power at the access point.

-To ensure good signal strength, it is necessary to have a connection between the client device and the access point as symmetrical as possible, so that the access point and the client can confidently hear each other.
+To ensure good signal strength, it is necessary to connect the client device and the access point as symmetrical as possible so that the access point and the client can confidently hear each other.